CanYouTeachMeHowToCode/IDS721-individual-project-4/README.md

 # Individual Project #4: Serverless Data Engineering Pipeline with Rust
 Build a useful, serverless application in Rust.

-In this project, I constructed a random Chess960, also called  [Fischer random chess](https://en.wikipedia.org/wiki/Fischer_random_chess) initial state board generator and deployed it onto the [AWS Lambda](https://aws.amazon.com/lambda/) as an AWS Lambda function.
+In this project, I constructed a random Chess960, also called  [Fischer random chess](https://en.wikipedia.org/wiki/Fischer_random_chess) initial state board generator and utilized the serverless computing by deploying it onto the [AWS Lambda](https://aws.amazon.com/lambda/) as an AWS Lambda function.

 As its name suggests, Chess960 is a variant of Chess that may have different permutations of first-rank chess pieces (every pieces except for the pawn) for each side at the start state of the game.
 The specific rules are listed below:
 - The bishops must be placed on opposite-color squares.